jormundur00/ShadowArea/README.md

 # ShadowArea

-Project for the Computational Topology course on the Faculty of Mathematics, University of Belgrade.
+Project for the Computational Geometry course on the Faculty of Mathematics, University of Belgrade.